 Filing for bankruptcy is a legal procedure where a person who is unable to pay his or her bills may acquire a fresh financial start.
 This is a right that the federal law provides therefore all cases are to be handled in federal court.
-Since it may involve many complexities that the person in debt may have a hard time fathoming at such a point, it would be wise to hire a Pennsylvania bankruptcy lawyer to help sort things out.
-A Pennsylvania debt assistance expert can make this process easier.
+Since it may involve many complexities that the person in debt may have a hard time fathoming at such a point, like an automobile accident.
+In this case it would be wise to hire a car accident lawyer to help sort things out.
+A debt assistance expert can make this process easier.

 There are 2 Types of Bankruptcy